 Los Angeles was my home for 24 years before I bought The Inn at 410 in 2003.
 I did a fair bit of consulting in Sedona—almost buying a small hotel there.
 When the opportunity came up to buy the Inn, I jumped at it.
-I always wanted my own small boutique inn and it was the perfect fit.
-I love historic homes and I have had a great time restoring and maintaining the inn during my ownership.

 What are your favorite places for a cocktail and/or dinner?

 Located in the Carriage House right next door to the inn, Brix Restaurant & Wine Bar offers extraordinary farm-to-table food, bringing in mouthwatering local cheeses and meats from Arizona and New Mexico.
 For my recent birthday dinner at Brix, four of us shared their largest cheese and charcuterie board featuring French Double Crème cheese, warm olives, prosciutto and pâté.
 I thought I was back in France with the variety of meats and cheeses we enjoyed.